6 min read · Cost

 Step 2: prepare the architectural review application

-Most ARC applications require: project description, color selections (manufacturer name and code, plus physical sample), material and profile spec, installation timeline, contractor information including CSLB license, and photos of the existing condition.
-Some require renderings or color mockups on the home.
-Sierra Siding handles this submittal as part of project management.
+A typical ARC application asks for a project description, color selections by manufacturer name and code plus a physical sample, the material and profile spec, an installation timeline, contractor information including the CSLB license number, and photos of the existing condition.
+Some HOAs additionally want renderings or a color mockup applied on the home itself.
+We assemble this submittal as part of project management on HOA properties, and a complete, professional package moves through review faster than a thin one.
+Verifying our license at cslb.ca.gov is something the committee — and you — can do in minutes.

-Step 4: common reasons for ARC denial or requested changes
+Step 4: common reasons for denial or requested changes

 HOA siding approval checklist